 Personal injury cases can stem from a wide variety of incidents.
 What matters most in these cases is negligence.
 If someone slips and falls on the ice after a snow storm, he or she likely has no one to blame for the fall.
 However, if a business owner failed to remove snow or ice after a storm, the owner may be liable for the injuries of someone who fell trying to enter.

 The most common type of personal injury case involves car accidents.
 Usually, the accidents occur because someone is either driving while distracted, e.g., texting while driving, driving under the influence of drugs or alcohol, or is not following the rules of the road.
 In these cases, the careless driver would be liable for the claimant’s injuries and responsible to compensate the victim for those injuries if the claimant can prove the driver was negligent while behind the wheel.
+In these cases, an experienced Morgantown car accident lawyer can help.

 Medical malpractice, defamation, and dog bites are other common types of personal injury cases in West Virginia.
 In some states, pet owners are not responsible for a bite unless they knew – or should have known – that their pet was dangerous.
 Other states have a one bite rule, whereby the pet owner is responsible if the pet has bitten someone before.
 In West Virginia, however, a pet owner bears all responsibility for a pet’s behavior; the owner of the dog is responsible for the attack no matter the circumstance, even if the dog has not shown any evidence of being aggressive in the past.